 - Find the option to add a new record.

 First, you will be asked about the record type.
 Just select TXT.

 In the Name/Host/Alias field, enter @ or simply leave it empty.
 Your host may ask you to enter your domain, in which case you should enter something like yourdomain.com.

 Next, you should find the Time to Live (TTL) field.
 If you have a default value, leave it that way.
 Otherwise, enter 86400.
 In the Value/Answer/Destination field, paste the TXT verification record you copied earlier and save the record.

 If you see a warning message about changing the DNS settings, disregard it.
 Adding the TXT record won’t damage your website or DNS settings, so you don’t have to worry about this.

-Once you’re done with that, go back to the G Suite setup screen and click the blue “Verify my domain” button.
-Just like with any other method of verification, Google will need up to an hour (it is usually much faster than that) to load the new info and grant you access to the domain.
+Then, go back to the G Suite setup screen and click the blue “Verify my domain” button.
+As with any other method of verification, Google will need up to an hour (it is usually much faster than that) to load the new info and grant you access to the domain.
 And even though you might get verified within a few minutes, it usually takes a few hours before your new email address starts to work.
-So, do not worry but take that time to explore G Suite and all the options it offers.
+While you wait, explore G Suite and all the options it offers.

 Step #3: Add new users

-Finally, the technicalities are behind you, and you relax exploring the G Suite admin area.
-By following Google’s guidelines, the next thing you should do is add new users to your business email account.
-That’s because G Suite is tailored to business professionals who tend to work in groups.
+Finally, the hard part is done, and you relax exploring the G Suite admin area.
+By following Google’s guidelines, the next step is to add new users to your business email account.
+G Suite is tailored to business professionals who tend to work in groups.
 If you are a solopreneur who works alone, you probably won’t need the entire collection of apps that G Suite offers.

 - Go to Account options (top-right corner of your screen, next to your avatar).